For Seniors, CBD Topicals Are Gateway Bud Products

 Lee, based in California, says that many seniors he’s worked with do eventually try other cannabinoids.
 “CBD and THC work better together than apart,” he says, citing what is often called the entourage effect.
 For many seniors’ health needs, “a full-spectrum product is going to be even more effective.”

-Amanda Reiman, Ph.D., a drug policy reformer who has taught at UC Berkeley and currently serves as VP of Community Relations for cannabis company Flow Kana, says that when it comes to seniors, “because it addresses a myriad of issues, reduces dependence on pharmaceuticals, and lessens the risk of dependence and accidental overdose, cannabis is perfect for this stage of life.”
+Amanda Reiman, Ph.D., a drug policy reformer who has taught at UC Berkeley and currently serves as VP of Community Relations for bud company Flow Kana, says that when it comes to seniors, “because it addresses a myriad of issues, reduces dependence on pharmaceuticals, and lessens the risk of dependence and accidental overdose, bud is perfect for this stage of life.”

 Sidebar: My Personal story